The QATSPY Golfer’s Sports Page: Golf Swing Tips

 The B-Line is the golfer’s base of their swing plane, after the golfer has Preset their wrists and Synced elbows into the lock position, like in the Figure of my grandfather sketched out in his Red Book noted above in Figure The ESPY Golf Swing Lock Position.

 Like in delivering your speech, instead the speaker using dysfluency (i.e., uh, ah or you know), the speaker needs to just pause.
 I have two very short pauses in my golf swing.
 One is at the lock position after presetting my wrists and syncing my lower forearm and elbows; and the other is at the top of my golf swing, to develop a nice transition between the takeaway and the downswing.
 You will develop more PC (power and control) than if you have a fast-paced golf swing without these two pauses.

 The best way to deliver a confident speech is to get into your cadence as soon as possible, same in golf.

 The best way to deliver a confident speech is to get into your cadence as soon as possible same in golf.
 An ice breaker is the best way to start a speech.
-In golf, the golfer does this by presetting their wrists and syncing their elbow.
-A great golf swing coach technique used in the ESPY App is the simple Sync and Preset maneuvers.
-If the golfer preset and synced their golf swing, 80 percent of their golf swing is completed, and they can develop a great cadence for the remaining of their golf swing.
+In golf, the golfer does this by presetting their wrists and syncing their forearm and elbow.
+A great golf swing coach technique used in the ESPY App is the simple Sync/Preset maneuvers.
+If the golfer Sync/preset their golf swing, 80 percent of their golf swing is completed, and they can develop a great cadence for the remaining of their golf swing.
 Developing 80 percent of the golfer’s swing with two simple maneuvers provides the golfer with a significant amount of mental confidence.